NizarNi/Augmented-Scrum/README.md

 # The Idea

-Augmented Scrum is a lightweight extension of Scrum for AI-assisted development.
+Augmented Scrum is a lightweight evolution of Scrum for AI-assisted development.

 Humans remain responsible for design and control.
 AI is used only as an execution accelerator within clear limits.